lshtm-genomics/tb-nanopore-workshop/docs/bioinformatics/basecalling.md

 cd ~/data/example_data/basecalling/fastq/pass
 ```

 Use the `ls` command to see what is inside this folder.
-This directory holds the fastq formatted 'pass' reads  from the basecalling process.
+This directory holds several folders - one for each barcode found by guppy.
+Each of these folders contains the fastq formatted 'pass' reads from the basecalling process.
 The reads have a quality score > 7.
-Use  zcat FILENAME | head to preview the compresssed fastq file.
+Use  `zcat FILENAME | head` (remebering to use the correct filename) to preview the compresssed fastq file.
 Unlike the fast5 files, these are human-readable and contain all of the read data required for downstream analyses.
-Can you identify any of the common elements of a .fastq format files - similar to the ones you may have encountered in previous sessions?
+Can you identify any of the common elements of a **.fastq** format files - similar to the ones you may have encountered in previous sessions?
 Click here to find out more about the [FASTQ](https://en.wikipedia.org/wiki/FASTQ_format) format.

 ## Basecalling - Quality Control